 There’s no doubt about it, the buy-to-let market has been hit hard by the coronavirus crisis.
-From the withdrawal of mortgage products to mortgage applications being stopped midway and from increased interest rates to mortgage payments being affected by tenants’ inabilities to pay the rent, this is a worrying time for buy-to-let landlords.
+This includes the withdrawal of mortgage products and mortgage applications being stopped midway.
+Interest rates have increased and mortgage payments are being affected by tenants’ inabilities to pay the rent.
+As such, this is a worrying time for buy-to-let landlords.

 Whether you’re a prospective buy-to-let landlord or already have a buy-to-let mortgage, here’s the situation so far and what you can do to improve your circumstances.